jsmyth/jsmyth.github.io/content/posts/panning-for-gold-courses.md

 ### Feather Garden Disc Golf Course

 Tucked away in the picturesque town of Placerville, Feather Garden is a private disc golf course that is a literal gem (trust me, it makes sense!) which offers a challenging and enjoyable disc golfing experience for players of all skill levels.
 This 18-hole course features wooded fairways, elevation changes, and multiple basket positions with stunning views of the surrounding countryside.
-The friendly atmosphere and natural beauty of the Brison Family and the Sierra Nevada Mountains make Feather Garden Disc Golf Course a destination to bookmark and reserve for disc golfers of all levels.
+The friendly atmosphere and natural beauty of the Brison Family and the Sierra Nevada Mountains respectievely, make Feather Garden Disc Golf Course a destination to bookmark and reserve for disc golfers of all levels.

 ### Phil's Fury Community Disc Golf Course